trendscenter/bookshelf-shield/README.md

 # node_boilerplate
 boilerplate repo for node projects.
 Contains the official jshint and jscs RC files, as well as a basic Gruntfile and package.json to get you started.

+# Copying
+Follow these steps to start a new project with this boilerplate.
+1. Create a new empty repo on github, and copy the URL.
+1. Clone **this** repo onto your machine.
+1. cd into this repo on your machine.
+1. Change the remote url to point to your new repo: `git remote set-url origin <paste url here>`.
+1. Push to the new repo: git push -u origin master.
+1. Be sure to modify package.json and this readme to reflect your project.

 ## Linting
 Two packages are used for linting: jscs and jshint.
 The configuration for these linters can be found in `.jscs.json` and `.jshintrc`, respectively.